 After a few complete failures, I learned that a consistent curve from nipple to knee, with knees slightly below hips, was the optimal ergonomic position for prone paddling.
-I also knew I wanted to work off a planing hull, since it was much easier to turn and carve with ‘front paw drive.’
+I also knew I wanted to work off of a planing hull, since it was much easier to turn and carve with ‘front paw drive.’
 I was focused on figuring out the human/kayak interface, as this was the key element for this style of paddling.
 For this round of R&D I wanted a similar feel to the Liquid Logic Session.
-I found a used Wave Sport EZ and quickly gutted it and cut it in half to make a mold.
+For this I found a used Wave Sport EZ and quickly gutted it and cut it in half to make a mold.

 Three Versions: Blue, White, Sprout

 The EZ bellyak paddled just like a freestyle kayak (defined edges, quick transitions) but didn’t have quite enough bow volume and was very tippy for anyone over 160 pounds.
 I built three versions of this bellyak, and learned a ton about ‘how’ to paddle; surfing, squirting, spinning were all discovered on this particular evolution of prone paddling.

 The original bellyak, a Perception 3D, was beyond destroyed for using as a mold.
 The wide planing hull of the 3D and the extra volume would give me a plug with plenty of volume to work with.
 After stalking Craigslist and every boaters car at takeouts around the southeast, I found a guy with a 3D at the French Broad River Fest in 2011.
 I talked him into trading it for my Liquid Logic Little Joe.